Ooredoo: Ooredoo Oman

 Ooredoo Oman was formerly known as Nawras, which was launched in Oman in 2004.
 The company has been listed on the Muscat Securities Market since 2010.

 In November 2014, Nawras officially rebranded as Ooredoo Oman.

 Ooredoo Oman provides landline voice services to business and residential customers.
 It also provides a range of prepaid and post-paid mobile phone plans, and broadband internet service, both home and mobile (3G+).

 Ooredoo Oman has recently launched full-fledged home entertainment TV services - using set top boxes for home TV, and using apps for Android and iOS mobile devices.
 It is the first operator in the Middle East region to have launched TV services (including live TV channels and video on demand) from multiple content providers using completely Over The Top (OTT) technology - thus being able to offer its TV services not just for its own broadband and mobile customers, but to other competing operator subscribers too.
-Its TV content providers include (but not limited to) StarzPlay, YuppTV, Alt Balaji, BluTV, Al Jazeera, EuroNews, FranceTV, ErosNow, FilmBox, Hopster, Spuul - and more are being added regularly.
+Its TV content providers include StarzPlay, YuppTV, Alt Balaji, BluTV, Al Jazeera, EuroNews, FranceTV, ErosNow, FilmBox, Hopster, Spuul.

 The home broadband and voice service is powered by WiMAX (Worldwide Interoperability for Microwave Access) technology.
-Ooredoo Oman was first to deploy 3G+ in Oman and is the only operator to deploy WiMAX commercially in Oman.
+Ooredoo Oman was the first to deploy 3G+ in Oman and is the only operator to deploy WiMAX commercially in Oman.

 Ooredoo Kuwait

 Ooredoo Kuwait's operations began in December 1999 as Wataniya Telecom when it launched wireless services as the second operator in the country.

 In March 2007, Ooredoo acquired Kuwait's Wataniya Telecom for US$3.8 billion.

-In May 2014, Wataniya Telecom officially re branded as Ooredoo Kuwait.
+In May 2014, Wataniya Telecom officially rebranded as Ooredoo Kuwait.